sojurner/headcount2.0/README.md

 HeadCount 2.0 is a project designed to challenge our skills at manipulating data and creating small, reusable React components.

+Extracted annual score averages from Kindergarden Data, and using React created a score comparison app.
+User can select two districts and will display the annual averages of each district from 2004 - 2014.
+In addition the comparison card showing the aggregate average for each district and a comparison Value.

 ## My Version: